JGMart027/csearch/README.md

 # csearch
+Dependencies:   requests, bs4, sys; from termcolor import colored

+usage:    python csearch.py "item" i.e.      python csearch.py "iphone"

 Search craigslist listings from the terminal.

-Dependencies:   requests, bs4, sys; from termcolor import colored

 This script will return all listings shown on craigslist along with their respective links, and then calculates the highest, lowest,